browning-lab/flare/README.md

 # flare

-The **flare** program uses a set of reference haplotypes to infer the ancestry at each genetic marker in a set of admixed target haplotypes.
+The **flare** program uses a set of reference haplotypes to infer the ancestry of each allele in a set of admixed target haplotypes.
 The **flare** program is fast, accurate, and memory-efficient.

-Last updated: July 23, 2022
+Last updated: August 12, 2022
-Current version: 0.1.0
+Current version: 0.2.0

 ## Contents